 Much has changed in the last 20 years, including the pattern of demand on water supplies.
 An updated plan is needed to avoid water shortages, crises and conflicts between water users in the future.
 The key is to update the plan regularly to account for new water uses as they emerge and changes in our knowledge of the resource.

-is a 39-page handbook on water conservation and efficiency measures, prepared by the Iowa Association of Municipal Utilities through a grant from the Iowa Energy Center, to promote water efficiency planning and capacity development by Iowa's Water and Wastewater Utilities.
-There is a CD-ROM that is referenced in the handbook.
-If you would like a copy of that CD-ROM, contact Michael Anderson, P.E., at Michael.Anderson@dnr.iowa.gov
+Water Wise is a 64-page handbook on water conservation and efficiency measures, prepared by the Iowa Association of Municipal Utilities through grants from the Iowa Energy Center and Iowa Economic Development Authority, to promote water efficiency planning and capacity development by Iowa's Water and Wastewater Utilities.
+The Water Wise Calculator is a spreadsheet for use in conjunction with the handbook to assist systems in developing their water conservation plans.

 2011 Groundwater Modeling Summary presentation

 2011 Groundwater Management Concepts presentationWater Rights and Allocation - A Subset of the Iowa Water Plan (2010)